ffund/run-my-experiment-on-geni-blog/2017-02-02-anonymous-routing-of-network-traffic-using-tor.md

 at 192.168.1.4:7000 (CA36BEB3CDA5028BDD7B1E1F743929A81E26A5AA)
 ```

-which is promising - it seems to indicated that we are using our directory
-authority at 192.168.1.4 (the current host).
+which is promising - it seems to indicated that we are using our directory authority at 192.168.1.4 (the current host).

-### Setting up a Router
+### Setting up a Relay

 First, stop any currently running Tor process: